 The Latest: SKorea to buy shale gas, build new US factories

-South Korean President Moon Jae-in, center, arrives to leave for the United States at the Seoul military airport in Seongnam, South Korea, Wednesday, June 28, 2017.
-Moon left for the United States for a summit meeting with his U.S. counterpart Donald Trump to discus the controversial U.S. missile defense system and North Korea's nuclear issues.
+Moon left for the United States for a summit meeting with hi... .
+South Korean President Moon Jae-in and his wife Kim Jung-sook wave before leaving for the United States at the Seoul military airport in Seongnam, South Korea, Wednesday, June 28, 2017.

 Add your comments below